Part 6: Tasks

 Set ADP/ACP Testing Parameters

 Clicking on ADP/ACP Test from the Tasks page will expand the ADP/ACP Parameters.
 Here you can enter details about how ADP/ACP Testing should be handled in the plan.
-This is also where prior year testing data can be entered if prior year testing is selected and it is the first year on the system.
-Note that if you want to use disaggregation of otherwise excludable employees, you select this option on the “Combined Test Parameters” screen as it will apply to all of the required tests.
+This is also where prior year testing data can be entered if prior year testing is selected and it is the plan's first year in the system.
+You may also need to manually enter the prior year ADP/ACP data if the current plan year was created before the prior year's testing was completed.

 Run ADP/ACP Test

 Clicking the "Run” button next to ADP/ACP Test from the Tasks page will calculate the ADP/ACP Test based on the testing parameters.
 Test results will be displayed (PASS/FAIL) in a pop-up window.
-ADR (Actual Deferral Ratio), ACR (Actual Contribution Ratio), ADP (Actual Deferral Percentage) and ACP (Actual Contribution Percentage) will be shown if applicable for nonhighly and highly compensated employees.
+ADR (Actual Deferral Ratio), ACR (Actual Contribution Ratio), ADP (Actual Deferral Percentage) and ACP (Actual Contribution Percentage) will be shown, if applicable, for nonhighly and highly compensated employees.

 • “DisaggOver” - this shows the test results for the group who are not excludable.